cybrxkhan/RICE-for-CK3/README.md

 ## Current Flavor Packs

-At the moment, the following RICE flavor packs are included in the mod.
-Click to view guides which cover the features included in each pack in more detail (please note some guides are unfinished and/or out of date).
+At the moment, the below RICE flavor packs are included in the mod.
+There is a [RICE Wiki](https://ck3.paradoxwikis.com/RICE) that goes over the mod's features, thanks to feringghithebroken for working on it!

+Click to view guides which cover the features in each specific pack in more detail (please note some guides are unfinished and/or out of date).

 - [Aachen: Charlemagne's Capital](https://docs.google.com/document/d/e/2PACX-1vQNflzrfD7oYcEYcMWDW07MsWCW-8cwIO8-JxSIm_WTnB1Ij0Dr-b3PRNu8mKmUFRXfHW3QDax2Z0DD/pub)
 - [Bamian: Valley of Light](https://docs.google.com/document/d/e/2PACX-1vRkkEsWly8Ma6TtWuE1ucsiTEGNFxRP4O-691XW02FvlHhX-02u_PVIf1LTeNx2egNEUnFuhXw6wNve/pub)